vimrajesh/WebCoursera-with-Backend/README.md

 - Bootstrap
 - AJAX

 ## How to use it?
 - Use a local server and host the page.
 - Rename the downloaded folder containing the pages to WebCoursera.
 - The landing page is **index.php** in root folder.
 - There are multiple courses hosted on it.
 Each course page has course recordings, references and info about the course.
 - There are other helper pages as well like Login, Signup, Contact Us, About Us etc.
+- Create a new database in MYSQL named webcoursera and import the code inside db/webcoursera.sql into the dB.